pancyckaatwit/Checkers/README.md

 <h1> Introduction</h1>
 This project is on the game Checkers.
 Checkers is a game with two players and when a player takes all of the other players pieces that player wins.
 The game played on a 8x8 board and each player has 12 pieces for a total of 24.
+You move a piece by double clicking it then clicking a viable tile, which will be highlighted.
 Our game is played using a socket connection.
 <h1> Features</h1>
 <ul>
  <li>New player enters name</li>